 Description:

 Exceptions: Mention of closing costs or closing cost savings does not count as a trigger term.
 Mentions of loan terms in a small text disclosure should not be flagged.
 Use of the phrase "Interest rates" is not an issue unless a numerical value is also present.
-Mention of LTV does not count as a trigger term."
+Mention of LTV does not count as a trigger term.
+An exception is the use of terms for a Fannie Mae & FHA product does not constitute a triggering term.
+Descriptions for loan products, such as "as low as 3% down payment financing available", should not be flagged.